Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 executes our transactions only, instead of using a shared blockchain such as that at `@server`.

-This section shows how you can start your own @Type Tendermint node, consisting of a single validator node, hence part of its own blockchain.
+This section shows how you can start your own Hotmoka Tendermint node, consisting of a single validator node, hence part of its own blockchain.
 The process is not difficult but is a bit tedious, because it requires one to install Tendermint and to create its configuration files.
-Section [Starting a Tendermint Node with Docker](#starting-a-tendermint-@type-node-with-docker) in the next chapter provides a simpler alternative for reaching the same goal, by using the Docker tool.
+Section [Starting a Tendermint Node with Docker](#starting-a-tendermint-hotmoka-node-with-docker) in the next chapter provides a simpler alternative for reaching the same goal, by using the Docker tool.

-> We strongly suggest you to use Docker to install @Type nodes, instead of the instructions
+> We strongly suggest you to use Docker to install Hotmoka nodes, instead of the instructions
 > in this section, hence please
-> follow the instructions in [Starting a Tendermint Node with Docker](#starting-a-tendermint-@type-node-with-docker).
+> follow the instructions in [Starting a Tendermint Node with Docker](#starting-a-tendermint-hotmoka-node-with-docker).
 > The current section only exists in order to understand what happens inside the Docker container.
 > If you are not a developer, or if you are not interested in the topic, please skip this section and
 > jump directly to the next chapter.

-In order to use a Tendermint @Type node, the Tendermint executable must be installed in our machine, or our experiments will fail.
-The @Type node works with Tendermint version @tendermint_version, that can be downloaded in executable form from [https://github.com/tendermint/tendermint/releases/tag/v@tendermint_version](https://github.com/tendermint/tendermint/releases/tag/v@tendermint_version).
+In order to use a Tendermint Hotmoka node, the Tendermint executable must be installed in our machine, or our experiments will fail.
+The Hotmoka node works with Tendermint version @tendermint_version, that can be downloaded in executable form from [https://github.com/tendermint/tendermint/releases/tag/v@tendermint_version](https://github.com/tendermint/tendermint/releases/tag/v@tendermint_version).
 Be sure that you download the executable for the architecture of your computer